-13. Find two-three referees
+13. Find three-four referees

-To get your two Letters of Recommendation, you need to have two or three trusted people who know your past and believes in your future.
+To get your three Letters of Recommendation, you need to have three or two trusted people who know your past and believes in your future.
 There are some formal requirements regarding them – your referees have to be C-level managers in international companies or prominent scientists in the area of your expertise.
 They have to write a Recommendation Letter on headed paper, to support your Tier 1 Exceptional Talent Visa application (general letters are not working for this).
 Also, every referee has to provide his CV and direct contacts (including several mobile phone and email).
 This information is important to contact him or her about the details of the Recommendation Letter.

 14. Prepare an example of Letter of Recommendation